LosersUnited/RealFS-ng-prototype/README.md

 ## How?

 To run it, you need Deno installed.
 You can download it from https://deno.land/.
-Then just run `deno run --allow-net index.ts`.
+Then just run `deno run --allow-env --allow-read --allow-write --allow-net index.ts`.

 The architecture doesn't require any external dependencies.